fdisk

 Each partition is associated with a type.
 MBR uses partition IDs; GPT uses Partition type GUIDs.

 Press t to change the type of a partition.
-The default, Linux filesystem, should be fine for most use.
+You can use an alias for common partition types:

 Tip: